gabrieledamone/staircase/docs/Speed.rst

 2. The acceleration of the end-effector.( it will be mirrored to create deceleration period) The middle section is scaled according to the travel distance to keep the end-effector at a constant speed.

 To implement the Trapezium Velocity Profile, firstly we need to discretise the path into a number of small, equally sized unit.
-The ideal size of each unit is dx which is calculated by: dx = acceleration * dt**2.
+The ideal size of each unit is dx which is calculated by ``dx = acceleration * dt**2``.

 There are two case that we considered while applying the profile.
 The first case is that the length of the path is long enough for the end-effector to reach the target speed.
 The middle sectiond is scaled along the time axis accordingly.